-- D.9.e.i History and Mechanism of Injury (Sternoclavicular Dislocation/Fracture) - D.9.e.i.a Mechanism of Injury: established with sudden trauma to the shoulder/anterior chest wall; anterior dislocations of the sterno-clavicular joint usually do not require active treatment; however, symptomatic posterior dislocations will require reduction. - D.9.e.ii Physical Findings (Sternoclavicular Dislocation/Fracture)
+D.9.e.i History and Mechanism of Injury

+Mechanism of Injury: established with sudden trauma to the shoulder/anterior chest wall; anterior dislocations of the sternoclavicular joint usually do not require active treatment; however, symptomatic posterior dislocations will require reduction.

+D.9.e.ii Physical Findings
-- D.g.e.ii.a Pain at the sternoclavicular area; - D.9.e.ii.b Abrasions on the chest wall, clavicle and shoulder can be seen; - D.9.e.ii.c Deformities can be seen in the above regions; and/or

-- D.9.e.ii.d Pain with palpation and motion at the sternoclavicular joint area. - D.9.e.iii Laboratory Tests (Sternoclavicular Dislocation/Fracture)
+- D.9.e.ii.a Pain at the sternoclavicular area; - D.9.e.ii.b Abrasions on the chest wall, clavicle and shoulder can be seen; - D.9.e.ii.c Deformities can be seen in the above regions; and/or - D.9.e.ii.d Pain with palpation and motion at the sternoclavicular joint area. - D.9.e.iii Laboratory Tests

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.
+Recommended - in select patients where a systemic illness or disease is suspected.